Jacobvillagomez1/Creating-Resources-Groups-Storage-Accounts-and-Containers/README.md

 </p>

 <h1>Creating Resources Groups, Storage Account, and Containers in Azure</h1>
-In this tutorial, we create a Resource Group in Azure then we will put a Storage Account in the RG.
-We will then create a container to upload a txt.file into while observing we can edit the txt.file. <br />
+In this tutorial, we create a Resource Group in Microsoft Azure then we will put a Storage Account in the RG.
+We will create a container to upload a txt.file, once we are done observing we can edit the txt.file. <br />

 <h2>Video Demonstration</h2>